shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 have 3 classes: humans, bikes and background.
 Semantic segmentation is a tedious and time-consuming task to undertake manually.
 Manually segmenting 3D images requires slice by slice annotation.
 The goal of this u-net is to automatically annotate 3D images after training.

-# todo add imgaes here
+# todo add imgaes here!

 ## Data download and preparation